meilisearch/documentation/learn/configuration/instance_options.md

 Config file path:       "./config.toml"
 ```

-You can override the default configuration file using the `MEILI_CONFIG_FILE_PATH` environment variable or the `--config-file-path` CLI option:
+You can override the default location of the configuration file using the `MEILI_CONFIG_FILE_PATH` environment variable or the `--config-file-path` CLI option:

 :::: tabs
 ::: tab CLI